Todmorden 513: Title and interpretation

-The title of the piece is pronounced "Todmorden five-thirteen" and juxtaposes the number of compositional elements used within the piece with the name of a small English market town in West Yorkshire, seventeen miles northeast of Manchester.
+The title of the piece is pronounced "Todmorden five-thirteen" and juxtaposes the number of compositional elements used within the piece with the name of a small English market town in West Yorkshire, sixteen miles west of Halifax.
 Reuter was interested by the sinister Germanic implications of the Todmorden placename when he first encountered it (in German,"tod" means "death" and "morden" means "to murder") and used it to illustrate his own reflections on individual interpretation.

 In an interview with Colorado Public Radio, Reuter explained that "it's part of my understanding of the world that the impression that something gives you is not necessarily what it is, or means.
 Especially if you're speaking different languages you kind of start to realise that a lot of what we experience is so coloured – obviously coloured by our language, coloured by our culture, coloured by our expectations.
 And this word was just an extreme illustration for me of how differently human beings experience the same thing."
 He went on to note that “Todmorden 513” fits into this concept because it is "designed (composed) in such a way that it offers a different kind of emotional experience for every listener."